Australia – Asia

 The 2023 artist-in-collaboration were:

-The artists were mentored by a number of experienced, award winning professionals working at the leading edge of choreographic and digital practises including Eisa Jocson, Stuart Buchanan, Linda Dement, Angela Goh and Su Yu-Hsin, Riana Head-Toussaint, and Tactical Space Lab as well as guests including Sarah Aiken, Alice Weber, Solmon Thomas and Travis De Vries.
+The artists were mentored by a number of experienced, award winning professionals working at the leading edge of choreographic and digital practises including Eisa Jocson, Stuart Buchanan, Linda Dement, Angela Goh and Su Yu-Hsin, and Dr Josh Harle of Tactical Space Lab, as well as guests including Sarah Aiken, Alice Weber, Solomon Thomas and Travis De Vries.
 The artists were also invited delegates to LiveWorks 2023 by Performance Space.

 This month-long studio intensive included opportunities for art-form peers to visit and engage the artists during their works-in-progress.